Quantum Walks on Simplicial Complexes and Harmonic Homology: Application to Topological Data Analysis with Superpolynomial Speedups: Abstract

 \section{Abstract}

 Incorporating higher-order interactions in information processing enables us to build more accurate models, gain deeper insights into complex systems, and address real-world challenges more effectively.
 However, existing methods, such as random walks on oriented simplices and homology, which capture these interactions, are not known to be efficient.
 This work investigates whether quantum walks on simplicial complexes exhibit quantum advantages.
 We introduce a novel quantum walk that encodes the combinatorial Laplacian, a key mathematical object whose spectral properties reflect the topology of the underlying simplicial complex.
 Furthermore, we construct a unitary encoding that projects onto the kernel of the Laplacian, representing the space of harmonic cycles in the complex's homology.
 Combined with the efficient construction of quantum walk unitaries for clique complexes that we present, this paves the way for utilizing quantum walks to explore higher-order interactions within topological structures.
-Specifically, our construction requires $\mathcal{O}(n^3\log(1/\epsilon)/\lambda_k)$ gates, where $n$ is the number of vertices, $\lambda_k$ is the smallest non-zero eigenvalue of the combinatorial Laplacian, and $\epsilon$ is the error of the projection, for the implementation of projector onto the harmonic cycles.
-Thus our results achieve superpolynomial quantum speedup with quantum walks without relying on quantum oracles for large datasets.
+Specifically, our construction requires $\mathcal{O}(n^3\log(1/\epsilon)/\lambda_k)$ gates, where $n$ is the number of vertices, $\lambda_k$ is the smallest non-zero eigenvalue of the combinatorial Laplacian, and $\epsilon$ is the error of the projection, for the implementation of the projector onto the harmonic cycles. {Thus, our results indicate apparent superpolynomial quantum speedup with quantum walks without relying on quantum oracles for large datasets, provided that the spectral gap of the combinatorial Laplacian is inverse-polynomially bounded and efficient sampling of simplices is available.}